Prag8855/aab/frontend/content/newsletter/february-2026.md

 ---
 Title: What's new in February 2026
-Description: Berlinale, how to leave Germany, kettle cleaning tips and upcoming guides on labour law.
+Description: BVG strike, Berlinale, leaving Germany, kettle cleaning and upcoming guides.
 Date_created: 2026-02-01
 ---

+## BVG strike

+Tomorrow, February 2, [the BVG will be on strike](https://www.bvg.de/de/streik), so U-Bahns, trams and buses won't run.
+S-Bahn trains will still run.
+The strike will start at 3 AM, and will last 24 hours.

 ## What's happening in February